parfeon/DBConnect/README2.md

               includingTimeToken:(BOOL)shouldIncludeTimeToken
              withCompletionBlock:(PNClientHistoryLoadHandlingBlock)handleBlock;
 ```
 The first four methods will receive the full message history for a specified channel. ***Be careful, this could be a lot of messages, and consequently, a very long process!***

-If you set **from** or **to** as nil, that argument will be ignored.
+If you set **from** or **to** as `nil`, that argument will be ignored.
 For example:
 ```objc
 [pubNub requestHistoryForChannel:myChannel from:nil to:myEndDate limit:100 reverseHistory:YES];
 ```
 the **start** value will be omitted from the server request.
 Likewise with:
 ```objc
 [pubNub requestHistoryForChannel:myChannel from:myStartDate to:nil limit:100 reverseHistory:YES];
 ```
 the **end** value will be omitted from the server request.
 Setting both start and end to nil:
 ```objc
 [pubNub requestHistoryForChannel:myChannel from:nil to:nil limit:100 reverseHistory:YES];
 ```
 Will omit both from the server request, thus simply returning the last **[limit]** results from history.

-In the following example, we pull history for the `iosdev` channel within the specified time frame,limiting the maximum number of messages returned to 34:
+In the following example, we pull history for the `iosdev` channel within the specified time frame, limiting the maximum number of messages returned to 34:
 ```objc
 PubNub *pubNub = [PubNub clientWithConfiguration:[PNConfiguration defaultConfiguration]];
 [pubNub connect];